PhysChemUniDue/electrochemistry_igor/README.md

 ![Niquist Plot](/assets/img/niquist.svg)
 ##### Figure 3: Niquist Plot

-With the obtained impedance data it is possible to find the representative equivalent circuit for your system.
+With the obtained impedance data it is possible to find a representative equivalent circuit for the studied system.
 To do this, you need to make a suggestion for an equivalent circuit first.
 Often, a system studied by impedance spectroscopy in the double layer region can be described using the equivalent circuit shown in Figure 4.

 ![Equivalent Circuit](/assets/img/equivalent_circuit.jpg)